roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

- ****** Hipster Chicks Love Big Dicks ****** byTheTalkMan© "Yes!
+===

+"Yes!
 Fuck me Daddy!
 Use me!
 Use my tight ass!
 Fuck my married ass with your huge cock!
 Make me scream!
 Make your little bitch scream!"
 Steph screamed out.
 While still using his left hand to molest the married woman's huge tits, he slid his other hand back to the young woman's scalp, pushing her face forward till it was pressed against the mirror.
 The side of her face slid against the mirror, the sweat of heated sexual exertion causing her cheek to slide against the smooth pane as the man behind her drove into her roughly.

  "Tell your Daddy how much you love his cock?
 Tell me you fucking bitch!"
 Bill grunted, squeezing one of her huge, soft tits as he looked at the overwhelmed young woman in front of him, her eyes closed and her mouth hanging open in pleasure.